 Financial liabilities, financial assets represented by loans and receivables, and long term debtors and creditors are carried in the Balance Sheet at amortised cost.
-Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions:
+The Code of Practice on Local Authority Accounting in the United Kingdom requires their fair value be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instrument.
+For the reasons explained below, fair value assessments have not been undertaken.